temporalio/samples-server/extensibility/authorizer/README.md

 ### Authorizer

-This samples show how to inject a low-level authorizer component that can control access to all API calls.
+This sample shows how to inject a low-level authorizer component that can control access to all API calls.
+It includes an implementation of the authorizer `myAuthorizer` which allows all requests to the "temporal-system" namespace and denies `UpdateNameSpace` calls for all other namespaces.

 The sample implementation of an authorizer `myAuthorizer` allows all requests to the "temporal-system" namespace and denies `UpdateNameSpace` calls for all other namespaces.